adam-maj/django-react-heroku-template/README.md

 # Heroku/Git Setup
 1. Create a new heroku app on the [heroku dashboard](dashboard.heroku.com)
+2. Add heroku domain to allowed hosts in settings.py line 13
 2. Add "heroku postgres" to the apps add-ons
 3. Go to the deploy tab and select "GitHub" as the deployment method, then connect it to the intended repo
 4. Go to settings and add both "heroku/nodejs" and "heroku/python" to the buildpacks.
 Make sure the nodejs buildpack comes first (otherwise django will try to collectstatic before react has run build).
 5. Configure necessary environment variables.
-To get and setup a secret key, set the 'DJANGO_SECRET_KEY' environment variable to a key generated at this [django secret key generator](https://djecrety.ir/)
+To get and setup a secret key, set the 'DJANGO_SECRET_KEY' environment variable to a key generated at this [django secret key generator](https://djecrety.ir/).
+Set 'DJANGO_DEVELOPMENT_MODE' to 'False'.
 6. Go to deploy tab and click "deploy branch" in the manual deploy section
 7. Delete the first two commands out of the release-tasks.sh and push the changes